 Frank wanted to “write of the old days as they were, so men would appreciate and not forget,

 to tell and not cheat in the telling.”

 His affinity with Flathead Lake, which is bordered by mountains on the west and east, prompted him to tell his daughter:

 “I know every inch of that country on both sides of the ranges.
 I have camped in every place on the shore of the lake when Manitou was king.”

 Among Native Americans, Manitou is a Great Spirit, a life force, the creator.
 Manitou also refers to the things that are most valued in life.

 Manitou is a celebration of wonderful occurrences.
 It is a rite of passage.
-It is stumbling across a huckleberry bush on the way up the mountain, or the glint of a rainbow trout in the Flathead River.
+It is stumbling across a huckleberry bush on the way up the mountain, and the glint of a rainbow trout in the Flathead River.